 Our name is the borderline as we are a blossoming literary magazine from Arizona, a borderline state.
 We want to read the words from your creative margins, words that exist in the colorful space between melding ideas and thoughts. the borderline also strives to elevate and amplify marginalized communities.

 We are a team of youth creators that publish youth works and prioritize BIPOC voices.

-Myra Kamal is a high school Junior and has lived in Arizona her whole life.
-She was recently named the 2021-2022 Phoenix Youth Poet Laureate.
-She has been recognized by the Scholastic Art and Writing Awards and has been published in The Best Teen Writing of 2018.
-Myra is also an alum of The Adroit Journal Summer Mentorship Program and is an Editor for Polyphony Lit.
+Myra Kamal is a college student from Arizona.
+She was named the 2021-2022 Phoenix Youth Poet Laureate.
 In her free time, she loves to bike, read chapbook gems, or drink a hot bowl of soup on the rare rainy day.

 Enling Liao is a first-year university student in Australia studying Politics, Philosophy, & Economics and Applied Data Analytics.
 She has been a Community Ambassador for Write the World and is also currently a Web Content Intern at Sine Theta Magazine.
 She loves early mornings, oranges, mountains, and fresh green vegetables. 🌿🍊🌄

 The 2 am writer that occupies the mind of seventeen-year-old Yun-Fei Wang has taken over her consciousness for the last few years, her inner world expanding into an infinitely inward spiral.
 Find her in the evanescence of black-inked words, or at @rainofelsewhere on Instagram.